 The first observations of this radiation were made by radio techniques and at a wavelength close to the centimeter by Penzias and Wilson in 1965, which earned them the Nobel Prize in 1978.
 The Cobe satellite (1992) Showed that, if this radiation was very isotropic, there existed relative variations of intensity of a few millionths of the average intensity on scales of a few degrees.
 Since then, the American-European experiments BOOMERanG (2000) and Maxima (2000) and American Dasi (2001) confirmed these measurements on angular scales of a few tens of minutes of arc, which enabled them to establish one Of the most striking results of the twentieth-century cosmology.

-Thanks to the results presented today, Archeops allows, with an unparalleled accuracy to confirm that the Universe is spatially flat on a very large scale.
+Thanks to the results presented today, Archeops allows, with unparalleled accuracy to confirm that the Universe is spatially flat on a very large scale.
 This result implies that the density of matter-energy contained in the Universe is extremely close to the critical value separating an “open” (spatially infinite) universe from a “closed” universe.
-Only a part (about 5%) of this density is due to ordinary matter, or baryonic matter, 25% being associated with other exotic forms of matter whose nature is still unknown; One of the consequences of these measurements is to confirm the acceleration of the expansion of the Universe which had been demonstrated by observations using type Ia supernovae as distance indicators.
+Only a part (about 5%) of this density is due to ordinary matter, or baryonic matter, 25% is associated with other exotic forms of matter whose nature is still unknown; One of the consequences of these measurements is to confirm the acceleration of the expansion of the Universe which had been demonstrated by observations using type Ia supernovae as distance indicators.